Yairo Muñoz

-Yairo Muñoz ([ɟʝajˈɾo]; born January 23, 1995) is a Dominican professional baseball infielder and outfielder in the Arizona Diamondbacks organization.
-He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Boston Red Sox and Philadelphia Phillies.
+Yairo Muñoz ([ɟʝajˈɾo]; born January 23, 1995) is a Dominican professional baseball infielder and outfielder for the Conspiradores de Querétaro of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Boston Red Sox, and Philadelphia Phillies.
 Listed at 6 ft 1 in and 201 lb, he bats and throws right-handed.

 Career

 Oakland Athletics

 Muñoz signed as an international free agent with the Oakland Athletics.
 He made his professional debut in 2012 when he played for the Dominican Athletics of the Rookie-level Dominican Summer League, where he batted .229 in 32 games played.
 In 2013, he played for the Arizona Athletics of the Rookie-level Arizona League, where he posted a .194 batting average with five runs batted in (RBIs) in 25 games.
-While playing for the Vermont Lake Monsters of the Class A-Short Season New York-Penn League in 2014, Muñoz batted .298 with five home runs, 20 RBIs, and 14 stolen bases in 66 games.
+While playing for the Vermont Lake Monsters of the Low–A New York-Penn League in 2014, Muñoz batted .298 with five home runs, 20 RBIs, and 14 stolen bases in 66 games.